 Steve Jobs’ Autocratic Leadership

-Jobs wanted every Apple product to be perfect.
-His impatient and high expectancy traits portrayed him as a tough boss to work with.
+He was impatient and high expectancy traits portrayed him as a tough boss to work with.
 He liked to work with the best people in their field, and yes, he didn’t have a good reputation when it came to being friendly or polite with others.
 In his interview with Walter Isaacson, he told Isaacson about his being tough “I don’t think I run roughshod over people,” and added, “but if something sucks, I tell people to their face.
 It’s my job to be honest.”

 When is Autocratic Leadership Effective?